-We have gone to her school and met some of the teachers, the principal, and done a little tour.
+In preparation, we toured her school, met some of the teachers, and the principal.
 Despite being told multiple times we were just there to finalize paperwork, she insisted on packing her backpack, bringing a snack, and was disappointed when we left her school after a half hour.

 The person especially proud?